wendlers/mcsesame/README.md

 ## Install in a Virtual Environment

-To use a virtual environment, ``virualenv`` has to be install.
+To use a virtual environment, ``virualenv`` needs to be installed.
 For details see this [guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 In brief, it could be done by:

     sudo pip install virtualenv

-Then, a virtual environment with all dependencies could be installed like this:
+Then, a virtual environment with all dependencies could be created like this:

     sudo ./mkvenv.sh /opt/mcsesame-venv